mnemonic-no/grafeo/README.md

 ##### Testing

-* Download a Cassandra image by `docker pull cassandra`.
-* Download an Elasticsearch image by `docker pull docker.elastic.co/elasticsearch/elasticsearch:7.17.27`.
 * Execute `mvn clean install` for running all tests including integration tests.
 * Execute `mvn clean install -DskipSlowTests` for skipping the integration tests.
 * By default the integration tests will try to connect to Docker on localhost and port 2375.
 Set the $DOCKER_HOST environment variable to override this behaviour.